CS196Illinois/Group61-FA21/Docs/PLAN.md

   - import movement scripts so our character can walk/run, jump
   - import at least one default weapon
   - combat actions like swinging a sword, blocking, and maybe rolling
+  - import at least two boss models with their own movement scripts